blinjrm/yotta_financial_sentiment/README.md

 ## 3. Train (fine-tune) the model

-- The raw data to train the model on must be in the data/training/ directory
+- The labelled data to train the model on must be in the data/training/ directory
 - Run the training script using :

     *from the shell :*